Kushalkhemka/fashion-vton/website/VTON_Hybrid_Implementation_Plan.md

 # Hybrid Virtual Try-On (VTON) Implementation Plan

 ## Overview
-This plan describes how to implement a hybrid virtual try-on system that uses a local VTON pipeline for known dataset images and the Segmind API for external images.
+This historical plan describes how to implement a hybrid virtual try-on system that uses a local VTON pipeline for known dataset images and the Segmind API for external images.
+Runtime code now uses the configurable backend in `backend/vton_api`; paths below are examples from the original local prototype.
 The system will:
 - Use local scripts (step 1 + step 2) for images found in the dataset.
 - Use the Segmind API for images outside the dataset.
 - Save and serve the output image for rendering in the frontend.